 - chocolate shavings, cacao nibs, hemp hearts

-- Process all filling ingredients, except maple syrup, in a food processor into a uniform mixture.
-Add maple syrup and process once again to combine.
+- Process all filling ingredients, except maple syrup, in a food processor until just combined (don’t over-process).
+Add maple syrup and process once again to briefly combine.
 Line a medium/small tupperware container with some parchment paper (I used a 7″ x 5″ x 2″).
 Transfer the mixture into the container and flatten, pressing it down evenly into a “block”.
 Freeze for 1 hour or until firm to the touch.

 - Melt the chocolate, coconut oil, and salt together (double boiler method or microwave).
 Set aside.
 Have your toppings handy and a small tray lined with parchment paper to set the final product on.